glensouza/blazor-aoai-rag-aisearch/docs/Code.md

 }
 ```

-Next we add some CSS by adding a file `ChatCompnent.razor.css` file:
+Next we add some CSS by adding a file `ChatComponent.razor.css` file:

 ```css
 #chat1 .form-control ~ .form-notch div {